The 3 Stages of Multiple Myeloma

 Higher amounts of beta-2 microglobulin are associated with later stages of multiple myeloma and indicate more aggressive disease.

 LDH is an enzyme that helps convert blood glucose (sugar) into energy in blood cells.
 Unhealthy cells, such as cancer cells, can produce extra LDH.
-High LDH levels may indicate damaged or cancerous cells and are more common in later stages of multiple myeloma.
+High LDH levels may indicate damaged or cancerous cells and are more common in the later stages of multiple myeloma.

 Hematologists use cytogenetic studies to check for specific gene changes in the cancer cells.
 These tests look for abnormalities in chromosome structure that could increase the risk of cancer progression.
 In multiple myeloma, three specific chromosome changes are considered “high risk” because they’re linked to more aggressive disease.
 Other chromosomal abnormalities are considered “standard risk.”